BIT-XJY/BIT-XJY.github.io/index.md

 ## About Me

-I am an incoming PhD candidate in Institute for Sensing and Navigation at Shanghai Jiao Tong University.
+I am an incoming PhD candidate in the Institute for Sensing and Navigation at Shanghai Jiao Tong University.
 I received my B.S. and M.S. degrees in vehicle engineering from the Beijing Institute of Technology in 2020 and 2023 respectively.
 I am trying to apply learning methods to intelligent vehicles and robots.

 ## Research Interests

 - Place recognition
-- Semantic segmentation
-- Energy management stategies, deep reinforcement learning, transfer learning
+- Energy management strategies
 - ...

 ## News